Medical School Letter of Recommendation (Samples + Tips)

 Addressed broadly and generally

-Recommenders should address the medical school letter of recommendation broadly unless specifically asked not to by the applicant.
+Recommenders should address the recommendation broadly unless specifically asked not to by the applicant.
 For example, instead of addressing it to a specific university or college, address it to the respective medical school/program.

 Addressed to the admissions committee